slewis3418/lab-03-asympoticanalysis/answers.md

 Detail any and additional features that you added to the game here.

 13. Detail the attack options for your player.
+1 = Punch
+2 = Kick
+3 = Magic

-14. If implemented, detail the ghost attack options and game logic for ghost attack selection.
+15. If implemented, detail the ghost attack options and game logic for ghost attack selection.